NYCPlanning/cpdocs/docs/cpdb.md

 1. Download PDFs
 2. Scrape data from PDFs
-3. Load raw data table in to database as omb_capitalcommitments
+3. Load raw data table into database as omb_capitalcommitments

 **FMS data from FISA**